bitboxer/bitboxer.de/_posts/2010-04-12-fuck-a-search-engine-fixed-it.markdown

 for a few hours.
 Mostly just to check if finally someone made something that creates results that are equal or better than Google's.
-Yes, I hate the Google monopoly and I use Gmail, Google Calendar and fucking every other service they offer (except for Buzz...that one sucks monkey balls :) ).
+Yes, I hate the Google monopoly and I use Gmail, Google Calendar and fucking every other service they offer (except for Buzz...that one sucks monkey balls :smile: ).
 BUT I only use those because they are the best services, not because I love Google that much.

 The first query I do is always my name.
 I know all pages I have written on and